PhilCowart/raingauge/readme.md

 ## About Rain Gauge

 Rain Gauge is a personal rain tracking tool.
+Built as an expirement for combining Angular with Laravel as a combined service instead of seperate services.

 ## Contributing